-This kind of rewriting removes the part matched by the left hand side and add the part computed by the right hand side.
+This type of rewriting removes the part matched by the left-hand side and replaces it with the part computed by the right-hand side.

 Transformations are a powerful way to define functions on topological collections that comply with the underlying spatial structure.
-For instance, a discrete analog of differential operators can be defined using transformations [28].
+For instance, a discrete analog of differential operators can be defined using transformations [29].
 For multisets, transformations simply reduce to associative-commutative rewriting [10] also called multiset rewriting.